cberner/redb/docs/design.md

 `freed table root page` is the page of the root of the pending free table.

 `freed table root checksum` stores the XXH3_128bit checksum of the freed table root page, which in turn stores the checksum of its child pages.

-`number of full regions` stores the number of full regions in the database.
-This can change during a transaction if the database grows of shrinks.

-`pages in partial trailing region` all pages except the last must be full.
-This stores the number of pages in the last region.

 `slot checksum` is the XXH3_128bit checksum of all the preceding fields in the transaction slot.